jlee3545/Lee-Portfolio/README.md

         <span>Jackie Lee</span>
         </h1>
         <!-- Put a small paragraph about yourself -->
-        <p>Jackie Lee | A Web Developer based in Pittsburgh, Pennsylvania.
+        <p>A Junior Web Developer based in Pittsburgh, Pennsylvania.
 </p>
         <a href="#contact" class="btn btn--pink">Get in touch</a>
     </div>